-Blastocyst culture and transfer is a technique developed for in vitro fertilization (IVF).
-This procedure intends to maximize pregnancy rates while minimizing the risk of multiple pregnancies.
+Blastocyst culture and transfer is a procedure which is developed for in vitro fertilization (IVF).
+This procedure aims to blastocyst culture to maximize pregnancy rates while minimizing the risk of multiple pregnancies.
 Blastocyst Embryos are typically cultured for 3 days (cleavage stage with 4-10 cells) before being transferred into the uterus.
-By extending the culture to 5 or 6 days (blastocyst culture), some embryos will develop to the blastocyst stage(up to hundreds of cells).
-This allows the embryologist to select more advanced embryos with better potential for implantation at the time of the transfer.A significant benefit of blastocyst culture and transfer is the reduction of multiple births that can result from IVF, since there are fewer embryos (1 or 2) to be transferred.
+Some embryos will develop to the blastocyst stage(up to hundreds of cells), by extending to 5 or 6 days.
+This allows the embryologist to select more advanced embryos with better potential for implantation at the time of the transfer.
+An advantage of blastocyst culture and transfer is the decrease of multiple births that can result from IVF since there are fewer embryos (1 or 2) to be transferred.

-previous failed attempts at achieving a pregnancy
+Those who previously failed at achieving a pregnancy

-strong concerns about delivering high-order multiple pregnancy
+Strong concerns about delivering high-order multiple pregnancies

 Advantages of blastocyst transfer for IVF